 This is not to say that commercial software is bad - it's not, in and of itself, bad.
 What it is is expensive.
 It serves little purpose to purchase software that you may end up not using to its full benefit when there exists perfectly excellent software that you can use all you want - for free.
 Thousands and thousands of applications serving thousands of needs available for no charge - ever.

 This entire website was created on an Ubuntu desktop operating system.
-This website is hosted on a dedicated server running Ubuntu Server 10.04.
-In addition, that server hosts the websites for Savannah Radio Online, and Golden Gate Greats, in San Francisco, as well as the streams for Wave 1049 Online, Golden Gate Greats, and Old School 1010 (WTZA), in Atlanta, GA.
+This website is hosted on a dedicated server running Ubuntu Server 10.04, which is way out-of-date and beyond continued support, but it just works, so we don't care to upgrade — we don't need to.
+In addition, that server hosts the websites for Savannah Radio Online, and Golden Gate Greats, in San Francisco.

 Wave 1049 Online is optimized for: